 Usually during the middle of your menstrual cycle, around day 14-16, you may notice an increase in your vaginal discharge, which looks and feels like egg white consistency.
-This is associated with ovulation (when an egg is release from your ovary).
+This is associated with ovulation (when an egg is released from your ovary).

 So when should you worry?

-In general, when there is a change in the colour, consistency or smell of your normal vaginal discharge, it usually indicates the presence of an infection; such as candidiasis (yeast/vaginal thrush), bacteria vaginosis, trichomoniasis, Chlamydia, gonorrhoea, etc.
+In general, when there is a change in the colour, consistency or smell of your normal vaginal discharge, it usually indicates the presence of an infection; such as candidiasis (yeast/vaginal thrush), bacterial vaginosis, trichomoniasis, Chlamydia, gonorrhoea, etc.